asbjborg/asbjborg.github.io/_posts/2026-07-05-building-asmos-my-personal-ai-operating-system.md

 But the loop works: capture, ingest, remember, code — all in one tree.
 Codex, Cursor, and ChatGPT can all read the same `USER.md` and `AGENTS.md` and actually know who they're talking to.

-If you're building something similar, the repo is public: [github.com/asbjborg/asmos](https://github.com/asbjborg/asmos).
+If you're building something similar, the portable part is the architecture above — ASMOS itself stays a **private** personal repo for now, not an open-source release.

 More posts as the migration continues.
 For now — this one is proof the nested-repo setup survives a real push. 🚀